ssu-hongki/hsg-bc/README.md

 (state, subgoal, action)
 ```

 where `state` includes robot state and visual features, `subgoal` is a one-hot subgoal label, and `action` is the robot joint-level action.
+The output is saved to `data_processed/`.

 ### 3. Train Low-Level Policy